JeffML/chessQ/README.md

 # chessQ
 Chess quality analyzer, using UCI, RabbitMQ, and GraphQL

+## Where are we?
+Need to write resolver using https://github.com/nmrugg/stockfish.js;
+Later, write resolvers using node-uci.
+Determine which root resolver to use by 'embedded' || 'node_uci' sysvar(?) with exe path

 # Notes
 * 'option name Hash type spin default 16 min 1 max 2048'